-This, to put it mildly, religious tolerance of Ibn 'Arabī (of which I am citing only a few examples out of many) stands in sharp contrast to $R\bar{u}m\bar{t}$ 's position.
-Treating the question of the true faith, $R\bar{u}m\bar{t}$ is quite definite in drawing a distinctive line between Islam and all other religions.
-He does not hesitate to criticize not only pagan beliefs or actions of the adversaries of Islam, but Christianity as well ( $F\bar{t}$ - $h\bar{t}$ , p.124-125), proceeding from rather orthodox reasons quite

-'evident' for anyone (e.g., $R\bar{u}m\bar{t}$ asks how a humble creature like 'Īsā can hold the seven heavens with all their weight, taking this argument quite literally).
-Addressing of the issue of love ('ishq), $R\bar{u}m\bar{t}$ feels little doubt that there is 'the real beloved' (ma'sh $\bar{u}q$ $haq\bar{t}q\bar{t}$ ) to be set apart from other objects of love that do not comply with that criteria ( $F\bar{t}$ - $h\bar{t}$ , p.160).
-It is not difficult to see how distinct this position is from that of Ibn 'Arab $\bar{t}$ when he says the God is not contained by any direction (ayn, literally 'where') but is to be found everywhere, and that the human being is to discover Him always, not only when facing the qibla ( $Fus\bar{u}s$ , p.80, 114 and other), or when he insists that any temptation (fitna) can easily be overcome not by turning away from the 'wrong' object of affection but by making it the 'real' one through seeing it as a manifestation of God (al- $Fut\bar{u}h\bar{a}t$ al-makkiyya, Beirouth, vol.4, p.453-456).
+Ibn 'Arabī's latitude in religion stands in sharp contrast to Rūmī's position.
+Treating the question of the true faith, Rūmī is quite definite in drawing a distinctive line between Islam and all other religions.
+He does not hesitate to criticize not only pagan beliefs or actions of the adversaries of Islam, but Christianity as well ($F\bar{i}$ - $h\bar{i}$, p.124-125), proceeding from rather orthodox reasons quite 'evident' for anyone (e.g., Rūmī wonders how a humble creature like 'Isā can hold the seven heavens with all their weight, taking this argument quite literally).
+Addressing the issue of love ('ishq), Rūmī feels little doubt that there is 'the real beloved' (ma 'shūq haqīqī) to be set apart from other objects of love that do not comply with that criteria ($F\bar{i}$ - $h\bar{i}$, p.160).
+It is not difficult to see how distinct this position is from that of Ibn 'Arabī when he says that God is not contained by any direction (ayn, literally 'where') but is to be found everywhere, and that the human being is to discover Him always, not only when facing the qibla (Fusūs, p.80, 114 and other), or when he insists that any temptation (fitna) can easily be overcome not by turning away from the 'wrong' object of affection but by making it the 'real' one through seeing it as a manifestation of God (al-Futūhāt al-makkiyya, vol.4, p.453-456).

-I was arguing that Ibn 'Arabī's position is quite consistent with his basic assumption that the Reality is one all-encompassing, and therefore it is impossible to differ from it or somehow deviate from the Real in any of our actions.
+Ibn 'Arabī's position is quite consistent with his basic assumption that the Reality is one and that it is impossible to go beyond it in any of our actions.
 As for Rūmī, he also hardly doubts that the human being is more than just a creature under God's command, and warns us against underestimating our real value.
-In $F\bar{\imath}$ - $h\bar{\imath}$ he compares the man to pure gold and says that it would be a folly to make a turnip pot out of it.
+In $F\bar{i}-h\bar{i}$ he compares the man to pure gold and says that it would be a folly to make a turnip pot out of it.
 The precious jewel of the human spirit is for Rūmī, not unlike Ibn 'Arabī, the image of God.
-To put it in one word, Rūmī is not an adversary of Ibn 'Arabī's waḥdat al-wujūd theory.
+In sum, Rūmī is not an adversary of Ibn 'Arabī's waḥdat al-wujūd theory.
 If so, why do the ethics of the two thinkers appear so different?
-Rūmī proceeds from the dualism of good and evil which never come together, while Ibn 'Arabī's position is rather to be called ethical monism.
+Rūmī proceeds from the dualism of good and evil which never come together, while Ibn 'Arabī's position is rather an ethical monism.
 There should be little doubt that the Persian cultural legacy left its trace in Rūmī's thought, whereas it could hardly have influenced Ibn 'Arabī's theory.
 Is the difference between the two thinkers explained by the diversity of their cultural background?
-Or perhaps there is much more similarity than it appears at first glance between their views due to their common ontological premises?
+Or perhaps there is much more similarity between their views than appears at first glance due to their common ontological premises?

-To answer this question, let us take a closer look at how $R\bar{u}m\bar{\iota}$ explains the relation between the existence of good and evil and the fact that the God is pleased only by the good.
+To answer this question, let us take a closer look at how Rūmī explains the relation between the existence of good and evil and the fact that God is pleased only by the good.